-The ORSA process documents and assesses the main risks the Company is exposed to, or might be exposed on the basis of its Strategic Plan.
+The ORSA process documents and assesses the main risks to which the the Company is, or might be, exposed the basis of its Strategic Plan.
 It includes the assessment of the risks in scope of the SCR calculation, but also the other risks not included in SCR calculation.
 In terms of risk assessment techniques, stress tests and sensitivity analysis are also performed with the purpose of assessing the resilience of the Company risk profile to changed market conditions or specific risk factors.